nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 ### Paket

 First let's install some .NET Core 3 tools.
+Let's use the new and [shiny Paket 6](http://www.navision-blog.de/blog/2019/12/02/announcing-paket-6-alpha/)!

 > dotnet new tool-manifest
 >